rayannott/ThermodynamicParameterizationOfNNs/README.md

 # Partitioned Integrators for Thermodynamic Parameterization Of Neural Networks
-Supplement code to our Foundations of Data Science Paper
+Supplement code to our Foundations of Data Science Paper.
+For a preprint see https://arxiv.org/abs/1908.11843